biotaphy/tutorials/_sources/pages/glossary.rst.txt

     specimen and the spatial location where it was found.

   Occurrence Data
-    Point data representing specimens collected for a single species or taxa.
-Data contains a location, x and y, in some known geographic spatial reference system.
+    Point data representing specimens collected for a single species or taxon.
+Each data point
+    contains a location, x and y, in some known geographic spatial reference system.
     Public data in BiotaPhy installations are in the 'Geographic' spatial reference system, latitude and longitude in decimal degrees.